 - SAT math contains some “non-calculator” questions

 - SAT math contains a few math questions for which no multiple choice is provided

 - ACT reading test– all questions and passage are visible at the same time

-- SAT allows a bit more time per question on reading but shorter time on English
+- SAT allows a bit more time per question (see below for an explanation)

 Should students take these the ACT and SAT tests multiple times?
 The answer is a resounding “YES!”
 My advice to parents is to have your child sit for either the SAT or ACT with no prep to see a baseline score.
 Then, see what you are up against and create a plan.
 Another great debate in the realm of test prep is whether or not to seek a tutor for these tests.
 Will the money invested in tutor open doors for students in terms of opportunity or extra scholarship monies?
 Then of course it is wise to invest in this help, just as parents pay for strength coaches and hitting lessons and private music lessons.
 The ACT claims that a student will only raise their score 3 points with any type of prep work.
 I (and others in my field) know this claim to be completely false.

 The test prep process can be overwhelming.
 As with any aspect in life, seek help from professionals who understand the process and can guide you through the maze effortlessly.
 With so many ACT v SAT differences, books available to study, and simple strategies that can be learned from experts, it makes sense to seek help.
 Students and parents who reach out to me and mention this blog will receive my Guide To Punctuation for free.
 Please reach out at email@example.com after looking over the program materials at www.jenhensonactprep.com.